Le Ly Hayslip

 Le Ly Hayslip (/vi/; born Phùng Thị Lệ Lý; December 19, 1949) is a Vietnamese-American writer, memoirist and humanitarian.
 Through her foundations, she has worked to rebuild cultural bridges between Vietnam and America following the Vietnam War.

 Early life

 Hayslip was born in Ky La village in Hoa Quy, now a district of Da Nang in central Vietnam.
 She was the sixth and youngest child born to farmers.
 American helicopters landed in her village when she was 12 years old.
 At the age of 14, she endured torture in a South Vietnamese government prison for "revolutionary sympathies".
+After her brother-in-law, a policeman, arranged for her release, she was falsely accused of leading South Vietnamese soldiers to a hiding place of the Vietcong.
+Sentenced to death, she was instead sexually assaulted by the two Vietcong soldiers who were intended to execute her.

 Life in Vietnam and the United States

 Hayslip fled to Saigon, where she and her mother worked as housekeepers for a wealthy Vietnamese family, but this position ended after Hayslip's affair with her employer and subsequent pregnancy.
 Hayslip and her mother fled to Da Nang.
 During this time, Hayslip supported both her mother and an infant son, Hung (whom she would later rename Jimmy), while unmarried and working in the black market, as an occasional drug courier and, once, as a prostitute.

 Hayslip worked for a short period of time as a nurse assistant in a Da Nang hospital and began dating Americans.
 She had several unsuccessful relationships before meeting and marrying an American civilian contractor named Ed Munro in 1969.
 Although he was more than twice her age, she had another son with him, Thomas.
 The following year Hayslip moved to San Diego, California, to join him, and briefly supported her family as a homemaker.
 In 1973, he died of emphysema, leaving Le Ly a widow at age 24.

 In 1974 she married Dennis Hayslip.
 Her second marriage, however, was not a happy one.
 Dennis was a heavy drinker, clinically depressed and full of rage.
 Her third and youngest son, Alan, was fathered by Dennis and born on her 26th birthday.
 The couple filed for divorce in 1982 after Dennis committed domestic violence.
 Shortly thereafter, he was found dead in a parked van outside a school building.
 He had established a trust fund, however, that left his wife with some money, and he had insurance that paid off the mortgage of the house.